 - Toronto offers a rebate of up to 80% of the cost to a maximum of $1,250, and

 - Peel gives eligible homeowners a sanitary backwater valve rebate of $700 dollars.

 In most cases, the authorities offer additional rebates for other basement flooding protection devices such as sump pump installation, pipe severance and capping and connection of external weeping tiles.

 One of the drawbacks of owning your home is the ever-increasing cost of insurance premiums, which seem to go up and up every year.
 If you’ve reviewed your policy recently, you’ll notice that one of the questions asked is typically about your basement flooding protection.
 If your answers are satisfactory and you have the right equipment installed to handle minor flooding, chances are good your annual premium increase is going to be lower than it would be otherwise.

 Reason #4: Your Homeowners’ Cover Improves

 Most types of homeowners’ insurance only cover damage caused by specific incidents, and rising sewage or storm waters isn’t usually one of them.
-Flood damage protection usually has to be taken out separately, at an addition cost to your regular insurance.
+Flood damage protection usually has to be taken out separately, at an additional cost to your regular insurance.
 Getting cover is difficult if you haven’t taken the necessary precautions to prevent flooding, and even if you can get a policy you’re likely to either:

 - Pay high premiums